javendao/amazon-14-leadership-principles/README.md

 - [ ] I will describe the 14 leadership principles
 - [ ] I will add two personal examples to the 14 leadership principles explaining them with the STAR technique (Situation, Task, Action, Result) in the form of a story and following the 60 second elevator pitch guidelines
 - [ ] I will create tickets in this repository for the gaps and for the tasks to complete in this repository
+- [ ] I will learn how to add comments to the code (and TODOs)
+- [ ] I will learn how ro use the blame tool
 - [ ] I will add references to this repository
 - [ ] I will add a table of contents to this repository
 - [ ] I will create an article about this repository and publish it in Linkedin